 Sexually transmitted infections (STI) tests

 Anyone who has unprotected sex is at risk of getting a sexually transmitted infection, or STI.

-Ask your GP or your local sexual health clinic to test you for STIs if you have concerns.
+Ask your GP or your local sexual health clinic about being tested for STIs if you have concerns.

 Some community family planning clinics offer STI testing, as do some young people's services.